hsk81/notex-v1.0/notex/editor/media/generic/content-intro.rst

 `"Explicit markup" <http://docutils.sourceforge.net/docs/ref/rst/restructuredtext.html#explicit-markup-blocks>`_ is used in RST for most constructs that need special handling, such as footnotes, specially-highlighted paragraphs, comments, and generic directives.

-An explicit markup block begins with a line starting with ``..`` followed by whitespace and is terminated by the next paragraph at the same level of indentation.
+An :index:`explicit markup` block begins with a line starting with ``..`` followed by whitespace and is terminated by the next paragraph at the same level of indentation.
 (There needs to be a blank line between explicit markup and normal paragraphs.
 This may all sound a bit complicated, but it is intuitive enough when you write it.)

 Directives
 ----------

-A directive is a generic block of explicit markup.
+A :index:`directive` is a generic block of explicit markup.
 Besides roles, it is one of the extension mechanisms of RST, and |NoTex| makes heavy use of it.
 The following directives are supported:

 * Admonitions: `attention`, `caution`, `danger`, `error`, `hint`, `important`, `note`, `tip`, `warning` and the generic `admonition`.
 (Most themes style only "note" and "warning" specially.)